 Some universities in states such as Texas, Georgia, and Alabama have tentative plans to return to campus in the fall.
 Others have committed to a mostly virtual fall semester, while many more have not yet made any firm decisions but are feeling the pressure to reopen.

 Will International Students Be Allowed to Enter the U.S.?

 Travel obstacles may present a challenge for getting into the United States.
 The U.S. State Department has suspended routine visa services worldwide, while there are restrictions for non-essential flights in many countries.

 Presidential proclamations have currently suspended entry into the U.S. from Brazil, the United Kingdom of Great Britain and Northern Ireland, the European Schengen area, Iran, Brazil, and China.
-However, these restrictions do not apply to F or J visa holders coming to study in the United States or F-1 students authorized for Optional Practical Training.

 If you already hold one of these visas, you can legally enter the country, but getting a visa with services suspended will be a challenge.